RasmusHildebrandt/DeepDocking_PBS_adjustable_threads/README.md

     ```
 **Stage 8 Successive iterations**

-12. Step 7-11 were repeated, changing the iteration number accordingly for a total of 5
+12. Step 7-11 were repeated, changing the iteration number accordingly till the the final desired iteration has been run
-iterations

 **Stage 9.
 Final extraction**